 What can I use for a reusable container?

 If choosing a reusable container, consider a similar container to those used for recycling; it should be easy to lift and empty, it should not exceed 25 kg (55 lbs) and the height should be between 46 cm and 76 cm (18 to 30 inches).

 Reuseable means an impermeable bag or container intended for repeated use and that has adequate handles for easy lifting.
 Reusable containers can not be cardboard cartons, oil drums, plant pots, paint cans and other similar containers.

 Yes, compostable bags can be used for extra yard waste collection.
 However, our tests found they were not as sturdy as the paper yard waste bags and cost more.
 Please make sure you choose bags with the Certified Compostable logo.

 Extra yard waste guidelines

 - All tree branches must be under one inch in diameter a maximum of 3 feet (1 meter) long and bundled with packing or duct tape.
 Bundles should weigh no more than 25 kg (50 lbs).
 Please do not bundle loose branches with string or twine.

-- Do not include any tree branches or leaves that are infected with Bronze Leaf disease.
+- Do not include any tree branches or leaves that are infected with Black Knot or Bronze Leaf disease.
 Instead, seal them in a black garbage bag and put them in your waste cart or take them to the landfill.

 - During extra yard waste weeks, there is no limit to the amount of paper yard waste bags or reusable containers you can put out.